abcoinseo/beast-telegram-mini-apps-adsnetwork-/docs/index.md

-# Adsbitvex Publisher Documentation
+# Adsbitvex Publisher Documentation v2

 Welcome to the **official Adsbitvex Publisher Documentation**.

-Here you will learn how to register, integrate the SDK, show ads, track reports, and withdraw earnings.
+Learn how to:

+- Register as a Publisher
+- Integrate the SDK
+- Show Reward Ads
+- Use Direct Link Ads
+- Track Reports and Withdraw Earnings

 **Docs include:**